 customer to buy the wrong size?
 The common sense answer is no. However,

 for one second, let’s assume that you do ask them and they take it.
 This

 would surely solve some of their problems but not all.
 For example they

 will be clothed but they will not be as comfortable as if they were in

 It is the same with asking a software client to take a solution that does not solve the entirety of their problem.
 It might solve some of their problems but not all.
 And that’s poor customer service.

 Written by Richard Migambi

-To achieve real change, we have to expand our boundaries.
-In this small world, exploring our full potential
+To achieve real success, we have to expand our thinking.
+In this small world, expanding our thinking...

-beyond the boundaries makes us a people with more opportunities.
+beyond the boundaries makes us a more connected people.